 Here we represent the booting process of the computer with a diagram.

 When the booting process takes place, it copies the kernel and important instructions of an operating system from hard disk to main memory (RAM).
 The kernel is the most important part of the operating system that manages memory and devices, maintains the computer clock, starts applications.

 It assigns compute resources like devices, programs, data, and information also.
 The kernel also remains in memory permanently when the computer starts.

 Steps In the Booting Process

-Booting is a process of switching on the computer and starting the operating system.
-Six steps of the booting process are BIOS and Setup Program, The Power-On-Self-Test (POST), The Operating System Loads, System Configuration, System Utility Loads and Users Authentication.
+Booting is the process of switching on the computer and starting the operating system.
+6 steps in the booting process are BIOS and Setup Program, The Power-On-Self-Test (POST), The Operating System Loads, System Configuration, System Utility Loads, and Users Authentication.

 - 1: BIOS and Setup Program